88lex/foldercopy/README.md

-### Foldercopy - quick copy utility for Google Team/Shared Drives with string matches, using rclone
+### Foldercopy - quick copy utility for Google Team/Shared Drives with string matches, using rclone (or lclone or gclone)

   - `folderlist` generates a static list of all folders in selected directories in Drive.
   - `foldercopy` copies folders matching any string to a destination folder using source-destination pairs in a set file.
   - `foldercopy2` copies folders matching any string to a folder you designate in the command line.
-- `foldercopy` and `foldercopy2` display a list of matching folders and require confirmation before copying (by default)

 Syntax: